Natural Capital Accounting and Valuation of Ecosystem Services - India

 Compilation of a range of ecosystem accounts and studies at the national level

-In September 2018, the NSO released India’s first official environmental economic accounts containing asset accounts in physical terms of four natural resources – forest, land, minerals and water.
+India’s first official environmental economic accounts (released in 2018) containing asset accounts in physical terms of four natural resources – forest, land, minerals and water.
 The accounts revealed a nuanced picture of the state of India’s natural capital, with several regions showing a net-positive increases in assets like forest cover and carbon stock.
-However, the accounts also revealed potentially unsustainable trends in groundwater extraction in some states.

 |The second annual SEEA report entitled EnviStats India 2019 Vol. II Environment Accounts envisages to add condition layers to the physical accounts based on the quality characteristics, namely, soil nutrient index and water quality accounts in respect of surface, ground and sea water.
 In addition, to help understand the contribution of ecosystem services to the economy, values of two ecosystem services have been compiled for all the States of the country – cropland ecosystem services and nature-based tourism.|